Interview – Cathy Podewell

 Larry Hagman and Cathy Podewell in Dallas.

 CrypticRock.com – Absolutely.
-Just prior to becoming a regular on Dallas, you had made your feature debut in Night of the Demons.
+Just before becoming a regular on Dallas, you had made your feature debut in Night of the Demons.
 Considered a Horror fan-favorite all these later, how did you become involved with the film, and do you have fond memories of working on it?

 CrypticRock.com – You did a great job with the role of Judy.
-Each character in the film had a very unique equalities, yours being more sweet and innocence.
+Each character in the film had very unique qualities, yours being sweeter and more innocent.
 What was the chemistry like between you and the rest of the cast?

 Cathy Podewell as Judy in Night of the Demons.

-CrypticRock.com – That is really cool to hear.
-Hopefully nothing comes from the exposure to those blue cookies though.
-Beyond Night of the Demons, as mentioned, you had various other roles, but stepped away from working in film and TV thereafter.
-When an actor or actress acts in a Horror film, a lot of the times they star in other Horror films.
+CrypticRock.com – That is cool to hear.
+Hopefully, nothing comes from the exposure to those blue cookies though.
+Beyond Night of the Demons, as mentioned, you had various other roles but stepped away from working in film and TV thereafter.
+When an actor or actress acts in a Horror film, a lot of the time they star in other Horror films.
 Out of curiosity, at the time, were you cast for any other Horror films?

 Cathy Podewell – No, isn’t that funny?
 I wasn’t going out for anything.
 Maybe it would have happened.
 I landed Dallas pretty much in the fall of ’88 and Night of the Demons had just come out.